About David Moon

 Demand Progress, Program Director:

-I produce mass mobilization campaigns and strategic advocacy plans for a progressive, civil liberties organization co-founded by the late Internet activist Aaron Swartz.
+I produced mass mobilization campaigns and strategic advocacy plans for a progressive, civil liberties organization co-founded by the late Internet activist Aaron Swartz.
 In just over two years we grew our membership base from 300,000 to 1.5 million.
 Demand Progress protects Internet freedom, free speech and civil rights, and we challenge corporate and military abuse, along with government corruption and money in politics.
 We were key figures in organizing one of the largest online protests in history during the fight against SOPA/PIPA censorship legislation.
 I co-edited a book about the effort called "Hacking Politics."
 Demand Progress is currently mobilizing the public to push back against the NSA's recently revealed mass surveillance program.

 Jamie Raskin, Campaign Manager (2005-2006):